Statoil in test case for industry as Canada extends seabed territories

 The rules - articles of the U.N.
 Convention on the Law of the Sea - have thus far been irrelevant because the regions beyond the previous limit are so remote they would have cost too much to develop.

-But industry advances have lately opened up huge deepsea possibilities from the Arctic Ocean to the Pacific: specialist firm Transocean drilled a well in a record 3,174 metres (10,411 feet) of water off India last year.
+But industry advances have lately opened up huge deep-sea possibilities from the Arctic Ocean to the Pacific: specialist firm Transocean drilled a well in a record 3,174 meters (10,411 feet) of water off India last year.

 Dozens of states have made submissions to the U.N.
 Commission looking at seabed rights.